 ).Other organisations

-We have formal co-operation agreements with a number of international organisations:
+We have formal co-operation agreements and arrangements with a number of international organisations:

 - Bureau of Meteorology, Australia